What is a landing page?

 If you’re asking that question, you came to the right place.
 And you’re not alone.

 While the term “landing page” gets thrown around a lot in online marketing, not many people really know what it means — much less how it differs from a website or homepage, or even why landing pages are necessary.

-With Constant Contact, landing pages are built-in to your email and social campaigns as part of our full online marketing platform.
-But it’s still helpful to know what they are, how they work, and how you should use them.
-So…
+At Constant Contact, landing pages are a built-in feature of the online marketing platform.
+But it doesn’t help if you don’t know what they are, how they work, and how you should use them.

 I think of it like this: If you’re jumping down a step, you jump off the step you’re on, and land on the next step down, right?
 So, a link is where your reader jumps off of where they are online (i.e. a Facebook page or ad, an email link, etc.) and they “land” on your landing page.

-Is a landing page the same thing as a homepage or another page I have on my website?
+Is a landing page the same thing as a homepage?

 A homepage is where you let your visitors know exactly what your business is and what it does.

 An About page is where you give more details about your company, how you got started, and why your company/nonprofit is the best fit for them.